LaboratorioBioinformatica/PELICAN/README.md

 conda activate pelican #Conda env created above
 #Make sure to be inside the PELICAN folder
 pip install .

+#Sometimes the pyrodigal_gv do not install automatically
+pip install pyrodigal_gv
 ```

 ### Usage